Your Guide to Moving to Portugal

 Yes, you can use a car in Portugal with your American driver’s license.

-Commonly it is safe to drive anywhere in Europe.
+Commonly it’s safe to drive anywhere in Europe.
 Portugal nationals do have a reputation for going slightly faster than other countries.
-However, the road system has seen a drastic improvement in recent years, especially with some incredibly safe motorways.
+The road system has seen a drastic improvement in recent years, especially with some incredibly safe motorways.
 Lisbon is the only city with relatively dense traffic, while most other cities in the country offer a smooth ride.

-What are the Cons of Moving to Portugal from USA?
+What are the cons of moving to Portugal from the USA?

-Like anywhere else, there are setbacks of moving to Portugal from the comfort of living in the US.
-In Portugal, you will face a fair amount of bureaucracy.
+Like anywhere else, there are setbacks in moving to Portugal from the comfort of living in the US.
+In Portugal, you’ll face a fair amount of bureaucracy.
 The bureaucratic red tape around activities like purchasing homes and immigration processes may be unpleasant.

-Well, here’s where we sell you on our services.
-Our experts at Get Golden Visa will help you navigate through the bureaucratic process with the local know-how.
-Particularly, if you don’t speak the language.
-You can use our team of experts to get more information, let us understand your needs, and help you.
+Our experts at Get Golden Visa will help you navigate through the bureaucratic process with local know-how.
+Particularly, if you don’t speak the language, you can use our team of experts to get more information.
+Let us understand your needs and help you.

 How long can a US citizen live in Portugal?